 - Wheelchair adapted vehicles

 - Vehicles propelled by LPG (contact us for schedule of conditions)

 - Vehicles showing CO2 emissions reading no higher than 50

 - Ultra low emission ‘plug in’ vehicles.

-When you have completed the form, you will need to make an appointment, which should now be made online via www.wigan.gov.uk/taxilicensing.
-When you have booked your appointment online a link to the DBS application will be emailed to you.
+After you have completed the form, you will need to make an appointment online.
+When you have booked your appointment, a link to the DBS application will be emailed to you.